ThomasSolidify/WebsiteWordPress/readme.txt

 = Does this theme support any plugins? =

-bespoke includes support for WooCommerce and for Infinite Scroll in Jetpack.
+bespoke includes support for WooCommerce and for Infinite Scroll in Jetpack and uses Lottie files for animation sequences.

-== Changelog ==

-= 1.0 - May 12 2015 =
-* Initial release
+A Lottie is a JSON-based animation file format that lets you ship animations on any platform as easily as shipping static assets.
+They are small files that work on any device and can scale up or down without pixelation.

 **Videos**
 https://streamable.com/r6gmg0